SU_A_08

 [i] How did you feel when your plane landed at the airport?

 [r] I was so happy because I hadn’t seen my father for two years.
-I was so happy and I was the first to see my father, for my family.
-I was so happy to see him, he looked good, I was happy.
-I hadn’t seen him for a long time, because when we were in Turkey, he was usually at work.
+I was so happy and I was the first one to see my father, before my family.
+I was so happy to see him, he looked well, I was happy.
+I hadn’t seen him for a long time because when we were in Turkey, he was usually at work.
 Even my brothers grew up and didn’t see him for a long time.

-[i] Had you been to Europe before or is this the first time?
+[i] Had you been to Europe before or was this your first time?

 [i] What did you think of Europe when you arrived?